Bijman/srb2bld/README.md

 - Curl,
 - Gawk,
 - Ncurses,
-- Docker (Linux and Windows only),
+- Docker or Podman (Linux and Windows only),
 - GNU Stow (Linux and macOS only),
 - FUSE or Libfuse2 (Linux only),
 - Patchelf (Linux only),
+- GDK-Pixbuf (Linux only),
 - Optionally for updating icons and menu entries: gtk-update-icon-cache or kservice (can be part of GNOME or KDE desktop environment package) (Linux only).

 Windows users need to also have installed Git Bash to run this script.